A One-Covariate-at-a-Time Method for Nonparametric Additive Models: The Multiple-Stage Procedure

-The above theorem is almost the same as that in \cite{HuangEtal2010} with the exception that the procedure starts with the covariates post OCMT.
+The above theorem is almost the same as that in \cite{HuangEtal2010} including the requirements on $\lambda_{n1}$ and $\lambda_{n2}$, with the exception that the procedure starts with the covariates post OCMT.
 Consequently, we only need to show that the adaptive group Lasso procedure is still valid in the post-OCMT situation, and the rest follows immediately from \cite{HuangEtal2010}.
+In particular, under Assumption \ref*{A:mn}, the biases of the post OCMT estimators of the nonparametric additive components are asymptotically negligible so that their mean square errors (MSEs) are dominated by their asymptotic variances that are of order $O\left( m_{n}/n\right) ,$ which explains the result in Theorem \ref{TH:AGLasso}(ii).

 Our procedure enjoys the same theoretical property as the adaptive group Lasso.
 After the OCMT, the dimension of candidate variables is reduced dramatically.
 Thus the additional computation burden applying the post-OCMT adaptive group Lasso can be almost ignored.
 We note that the main advantage of our procedure is fast and reliable computation, which delivers better small sample performance as shown from our simulation studies.
 An implication of the above theorem is that the post-OCMT adaptive group procedure improves over the post-selection estimation results in CKP (Theorem 2 in CKP) because pseudo-signals are now eliminated with very high probability.